Nematalosa nasus

-The Bloch's gizzard shad (Nematalosa nasus), also known as gizzard shad, hairback, long-finned gizzard shad, long-ray bony bream and thread-finned gizzard shad, are a widespread and common, small to medium-sized anadromous fish found in all marine, freshwater and brackish waters throughout Indo-West Pacific, towards eastward of Andaman Sea, South China Sea and the Philippines to Korean peninsula.
-Single specimen recorded from waters of South Africa.
+The Bloch's gizzard shad (Nematalosa nasus), also known as gizzard shad, hairback, long-finned gizzard shad, long-ray bony bream and thread-finned gizzard shad, is a widespread and common, small to medium-sized anadromous fish found in all marine, freshwater and brackish waters throughout the Indo-West Pacific, from the Andaman Sea, South China Sea and the Philippines to the Korean peninsula.
+A single specimen was recorded from waters of South Africa.
 It was described by Marcus Elieser Bloch in 1795.

 The sardines are known to swim at a maximum depth of 30 metres.
 The largest known standard length for the species is 22 cm.
-The fish can separate from its sister species by the presence of a dark spot behind gill opening.
+The fish can be distinguished from its sister species by the presence of a dark spot behind gill opening.
 Belly consists with 17 to 20and 9 to 13 scutes.
 It has 15 to 19 dorsal soft rays and 17 to 26 anal dorsal soft rays.
 It is a filter feeder and feeds on planktons.
-Widely used as a food fish, it can make in to fish balls and can eat both as fresh and dried forms.
+Widely used as a food fish, it can be made into fish balls and can be eaten both in fresh and dried forms.